HPC Computing with CUDA Exercise: Hands-On Lab

 C = A + B;

 The program in vectorAdd.cu is a tweaked version of a sample program that comes with Nvidia's CUDA Toolkit.
-Aside from cleaning up the error-handling and adding support for a command-line argument, the main change was to add a sequential loop that performs the same computation as the CUDA kernel, so that we can compare CUDA's performance against the equivalent sequential performance.
+Aside from cleaning up the error-handling and letting the user use a command-line argument to override the default array-size, the main change was to add a sequential loop that performs the same computation as the CUDA kernel, so that we can compare CUDA's performance against the equivalent sequential performance.

 Using the omp_get_wtime() function, modify vectorAdd.cu so that it calculates: